day8/re-frame/docs/coeffects.md

        {:db (assoc db :defaults val))}))
 ```

 Problem solved?
-Well, no. We're still sketching here.
-What's that `coeffects` function returning
-and how does it know to load from LocalStore.
+Well, no, but closer.
+We're assuming a `coeffects` function.
+How would it work?

 ### `coeffect` the function